Beyond-Better/bb/INSTALL.md

-# Installing BBai
+# Installing BB (Beyond Better)

-BBai _(pronounced b-b-aye)_ is an AI-powered assistant for text-based projects.
+BB (Beyond Better) is an AI-powered assistant for text-based projects.
 This guide will walk you through the installation process.

 ## System Requirements

-BBai can run on macOS, Linux, and Windows systems.
+BB can run on macOS, Linux, and Windows systems.

 ## Prerequisites

-Before using BBai, ensure you have the following:
+Before using BB, ensure you have the following:

 1. An Anthropic API key (Note: This is different from your Anthropic chat console login.
 You can create an API key at https://console.anthropic.com/settings/keys)
 2. [Git](https://git-scm.com/) (latest stable version, recommended but optional)
 3. [ctags](https://github.com/universal-ctags/ctags) (optional, enhances project understanding)
 4. Either `mkcert` or `openssl` for TLS certificate generation (required for proper operation)

 Git, ctags, and mkcert can be easily installed using package managers like Homebrew on macOS, Chocolatey on Windows, or apt on Linux.
-While Git is optional, it's highly recommended for optimal use of BBai.
+While Git is optional, it's highly recommended for optimal use of BB.

 To install `mkcert`:
 - On Windows: `choco install mkcert`
 - On macOS: `brew install mkcert`
 - On Linux: Follow the instructions at https://github.com/FiloSottile/mkcert#linux

-Note: TLS certificates are required for proper operation of BBai.
+Note: TLS certificates are required for proper operation of BB.
 The initialization process will automatically generate the necessary certificates using either `mkcert` or `openssl` if they are installed.
 If neither is available, an error will be generated explaining how to install them.

 For technical users: Any valid TLS certificate can be used.
-BBai provides four config options for custom certificates:
+BB provides four config options for custom certificates:
 - `api.tlsKeyFile`: File path to the TLS key
 - `api.tlsCertFile`: File path to the TLS certificate
 - `api.tlsKeyPem`: Inlined PEM content of the TLS key